A proposal to remake the Creative Energy steam plant into a mixed-use office and retail development is gathering steam.

 The report also indicated 300,000-350,000 sq ft. of office/commercial and a 300,000-400,000 sq ft. of secured market rental housing was possible on the site.

 No formal application has been filed with the city at this time.
-Creative Energy will also require approval from the British Columbia Utilities Commission (BCUC), and plans to submit the proposal this year, with construction to start on the BC Place plant in late 2018.
+Creative Energy will also require approval from the British Columbia Utilities Commission (BCUC).